-- 68. There is a report template for the writing of reports which all inspectors must use.
+69. There is a report template for the writing of reports which all inspectors must use.
 This will be sent to inspectors by the Catholic Schools Inspectorate Coordinator in each diocese.
 There are certain restrictions and drop-down menus which limit the ways in which the format of a report can be changed.
 Inspectors are requested to respect the integrity of the report template and to use the tools within to ensure that published reports are consistent in format.
-Please take care if any text is cut and pasted from elsewhere and be particularly careful not to cut and paste table cells or rows inside the cells of the report template. - 69.
-The template will be the branded version appropriate to the commissioning diocese.
+Please take care if any text is cut and pasted from elsewhere and be particularly careful not to cut and paste table cells or rows inside the cells of the report template.

+70. The template will be the branded version appropriate to the commissioning diocese.
 The details of the school will have already been pre-populated.
 The lead inspector should check these are correct and inform the Catholic Schools Inspectorate coordinator if not.
-Insert the date of the inspection in the following form: n - n Month Year (e.g. 8 - 9 June 2026).
-The document should be saved with a name that includes the date of the final day of inspection, the name of the school and its URN and that it is clear that this a draft report for the school being inspected, in the following form: $yyyymmdd_URN_Schoolname$ DRAFT (e.g. 20260609\457320\St Joseph's DRAFT).
-Complete the report and check it against the requirements set out in Template 10.1 Report checklist for inspectors.
+Insert the date of the inspection in the following form: n - n Month Year (e.g. 10 - 11 June 2026) where an inspection falls within one month or n Month - n Month Year (e.g. 30 April - 1 May 2026) where an inspection falls across two months.
+The document should be saved with a name that includes the date of the final day of inspection, the name of the school and its URN and that it is clear that this a draft report for the school being inspected, in the URN_Schoolname_yyyymmdd DRAFT (e.g. form: Joseph's_20260609 DRAFT).
+On completion of the report, it should be checked against the requirements set out in Template 10.1 Report checklist for inspectors.